Livsy90/SwiftPresso/README.md

 /%category%/%postname%/%post_id%/
 ```

 Using WebView gives this option by default.
-However, for a tap on a link leading to a tag or category to return you to a list of posts already filtered by this tag or category, you need to change the permalinks so they contain a `tag` or `category` path component.
-Like this, for example:
+However, for a tap on a link leading to a tag or category to return you to a list of posts already filtered by this tag or category, you need to change the permalinks to contain a tag and a category path component.
+Like this, for example.

 ```
 /%category%/%postname%/